 I was recently at a wedding: very upscale, industrial-chic.
 The bride and groom are fairly serious people with adult tastes.
 During the dancing portion of the evening, the hired band broke out into a Disney song.
 At first it seemed as if they were doing one and done, “Let it Go” for the little kids at the reception and that’s it.
 But wait!
 They continued into an entire Disney medley, and and the bride and groom enjoyed it.
 It was a strange choice, but everyone else loved it!

 Rude Guest that Won’t Leave

-She started throwing a fit and slammed her glass down shattering it all over the floor.
+She started throwing a fit and slammed her glass down, shattering it all over the floor.
 When no one listened to her, she grabbed the groom’s arm and started yelling in his face.
 Finally the groom put her in her place and threatened to kick her out.
-She left for half and hour and when she returned, acted as if nothing had happened.
-Lucky for her, the bride never found out as no one wanted to upset her.
+She left for half hour, and when she returned, acted as if nothing had happened.
+Lucky for her, the bride never found out, as no one wanted to upset her.
 She behaved herself the rest of the night and the couple had a good time.
 That poor groomsman.